Requirements for School Improvement Plans

-All school improvement plans/student achievement plans must be submitted to the Department no later than September 15, 2017.
+Schools may submit school improvement plans to the Indiana Department of Education (Department) beginning June 7, 2021.
+All school improvement plans must be submitted to the Department no later than October 8, 2021.

 - Specific areas identified by the school where improvement is needed immediately, and how the school will address these areas.

 - A list of the statutes and rules the school wishes to have suspended from operation for the school (if any).

 - Description of the curriculum and the location where the curriculum is available for public inspection.

 - Description and name of the assessments that will be used by the school in addition to ILEARN.

 - Provision outlining how the school will address the learning needs of all students, including exceptional learners.